COVID-19: We're still operating as normal. Please CLICK HERE for more info on our current working arrangements

 Change of Use Application Requirements

 Change of Use Planning permission is often required for any change of use regardless of any alterations of ownership.
-There may be Change of Use application requirements, and we can guide you through your change of use application.
+There may be Change of Use application requirements, and we can guide you through your change of use.

-Early initial advice on land use consent from our change of use planning permission experts can help avoid unnecessary costs and advise as to the change of use application requirements and the cost of change of use application.
+Early initial advice on land use consent from our change of use planning permission experts can help avoid unnecessary costs.
+We can advise as to the change of use application requirements and the associated costs.

 If you have changed the use of a property or building and you have not obtained permission, you may be protected under the change of use 4 year rule, or the change of use 10 year rule.